Active board games for kids

 Duck Duck Dance (ages 2+)

 When it comes to family game night, the littlest family members can sometimes feel confused or left out.
 But this adorable game makes sure toddlers get a chance to play too.
 Four extra-large dice display eight funky and simple dance moves (think spin, hop, and wiggle).
 Players imitate the adorable ducks to find out which animals are in the audience.
-It’s simple, short, and sweet—and perfect for your own little duck!
+It’s simple, short, fast-paced, and sweet—perfect for your own little duck!

 Hedbanz (ages 7+)